 Every year Winterlude draws hundreds of thousands of festival-goers to Ottawa, Ontario and Gatineau, Quebec.
 Winterlude is organized by the Department of Canadian Heritage and has been going strong since 1979.
 Ice carving, winter games and live music to keep warm are highlights of the winter wonderland party.

 Get fired up at the annual musical fireworks competition in Vancouver, British Columbia.
-The explosions of colour light up the skies as three teams compete for the main prize and the city is decorated in lights creating a sparkly atmosphere that is stunning.
+The explosions of color light up the skies as three teams compete for the main prize and the city is decorated in lights creating a sparkly atmosphere that is stunning.

 Where: Qu’Appelle Valley, Saskatchewan and Alberta

-Music lovers gather to hear tunes by their favourite country music artists on stage in a rural setting.
+Music lovers gather to hear tunes by their favorite country music artists on stage in a rural setting.
 People pitch tents and kick back and relax.
 This festival is also in several locations in the States.